flipp-oss/deimos/README.md

 class MyActiveRecordConsumer < Deimos::ActiveRecordConsumer
   record_class Widget
   # Any method that expects a message payload as a hash will instead
-  # receive an instance of Deimos::SchemaRecord.
+  # receive an instance of Deimos::SchemaClass::Record.
   def record_attributes(payload, key)
     # You can interact with the schema class instance in the following way:
     super.merge(:some_field => "some_value-#{payload.test_id}")